Asymmetric attractive zero-range processes with particle destruction at the origin: Introduction

 In the case of asymmetric \emph{zero-range} processes, the law of large numbers for the particle density on the full line has also been obtained in the attractive case by Rezankhanlou in \cite{rezakhanlou91}.
-Then, Landim in \cite{landim1996hydrodynamical} focused on the \emph{totally asymmetric} case and introduced a boundary effect at the origin by slowing down the jump rate at 0.
-He proves the convergence of the density profile towards the unique entropy solution of the hyperbolic conservation law with mass creation/annihilation at the origin.
+Then, Landim \cite{landim1996hydrodynamical} focused on the \emph{totally asymmetric} case and introduced a boundary effect at the origin by slowing down the jump rate at 0.
+He proved the convergence of the density profile towards the unique entropy solution of the hyperbolic conservation law with mass creation/annihilation at the origin.
+Bahadoran's later work \cite{bahadoran2012hydrodynamics} also encompassed general zero-range processes, and therefore, from his work follows the hydrodynamic limit for the asymmetric zero-range process on the real line and in presence of boundary reservoirs.